Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1980, Switzerland, manager

-Barely fired, I am immediately hired by a competing company, so happy with the opportunity :)
+Barely fired, I was immediately hired by a competing company, so happy with the opportunity :)

 I create their first real "auditorium".

-I adopt Thorens (at the beginning the TD-125), Goldring, Logic, the first Naim Nait, the Jean Maurer 220 and 320 (Jean is a conscientious craftsman whom I met and appreciated a lot, having even directed him to the era towards the Philips 0140 tweeter based on my own research), ESS with its Heil tweeter, Alpage, Nakamichi, JMR (Jean-Marie Reynaud), Revox (my first turntable with a tangential arm... and not the last), and I forget some.
+I adopted Thorens (at the beginning, the TD-125), Goldring, Logic, the first Naim Nait, the Jean Maurer 220 and 320 (Jean is a conscientious craftsman whom I met and appreciated a lot, even, based on my own research, directing him at the time towards the Philips 0140 tweeter), ESS with its Heil tweeter, Alpage, Nakamichi, JMR (Jean-Marie Reynaud), Revox (my first turntable with a tangential arm, but not the last), and I am forgetting some.

 NAD 3020